hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-writing-of-computer-vision-papers.md

-# Useful tools for your Computer Vision PhD
+# Advice for better writing

 This page is an effort to gather the advice I can find on how to write a good paper, with as focus on top-tier computer vision conferences (CVPR, ECCV, ICCV)